 Most medical professionals will be involved in an Inquest at some point in their careers, whether this involves attending purely to give witness evidence, or as an Interested Person (“IP”) in their own right.

-With this in mind, surgeons need to check that their indemnity arrangements include cover for the cost of legal advice and representation if they are made an IP.
-Surgeons also need to understand any notification requirements of their indemnity arrangements and notify promptly if a patient death could lead to the surgeon being an IP at the Inquest, or to a GMC referral, a clinical negligence claim or even a police investigation.
+With this in mind, surgeons and doctors need to check that their indemnity arrangements include cover for the cost of legal advice and representation if they are made an IP.
+Surgeons and doctors also need to understand any notification requirements of their indemnity arrangements and notify promptly if a patient death could lead to the surgeon/doctor being an IP at the Inquest, or to a GMC referral, a clinical negligence claim or even a police investigation.
 Notifying at the right time is in your interests because it avoids potential problems with cover, but also gets you access to the right medico-legal (and full legal) advice and assistance when you need it.

-The details of Inquest procedure is unfamiliar to most surgeons, so Incision has produced a detailed guide to give Incision members an overview of the Inquest process, to demystify it and provide some key guidance.
-Incision members have the benefit of insurance policies that pay for legal representation in Inquests where the surgeon is an IP, as well as GMC investigations and police investigations, and of course cover for compensation claims.
+The details of Inquest procedure is unfamiliar to most surgeons and doctors, so Incision has produced a detailed guide to give Incision members an overview of the Inquest process, to demystify it and provide some key guidance.
+Incision members have the benefit of insurance policies that pay for legal representation in Inquests where the surgeon/doctor is an IP, as well as GMC investigations and police investigations, and of course cover for compensation claims.
 Incision members also have access to a specialist medico-legal helpline team staffed by dual qualified doctors and lawyers who are on hand to assist and support members if they are unlucky enough to be involved in an Inquest.